 The general workflow for developing an application using Endpoints Frameworks is:

 - Write your API code first, wrapping the classes and any exposed methods, and

 Messageclasses as described in Create an Endpoints API.

 - Create a web server to serve your API.

 - Generate the OpenAPI configuration file and deploy it as described in the Tutorial.

 - Deploy the API.

-- Write your client app, using the client libraries when making calls to the API.
+- Write your client application by using the client libraries when making calls to the API.

 To get started, follow the Tutorial to configure, deploy, and send requests to a sample API.
 Then come back to this section for the information you need to configure, deploy, and test your own API.

-If you've already developed an API backend using the previous version of Endpoints, follow the Migration Guide to move your app to Endpoints 2.0.
+If you've already developed an API backend using the previous version of Endpoints, follow the Migration guide to move your app to Endpoints version 2.0.